sejarparvez/my-linux-workstation-setup/README.md

 1. Download NodeJs binary for linux mint / Ubuntu / Debian

-2. Go to Downloads folder 📂 find the .tar file and extract it.
+2. Go to Downloads directory 📂 find the .tar file and extract it.

 3. Now Open Terminal in the newly created directory and paste the following Commend in terminal.